 When printing on labels, one must factor in the print technology used for the type of label to be printed on.
 Glossy Polyester labels don’t work well with pigment printers and are more prone to smudging.
 Dye ink works well with glossy based labels while pigment ink works with matte based labels.
 If your labels and products will be in contact with food and condensation from being in a refrigerator, you may want to consider glossy polyester labels for your product.

 This LX500 is the cheapest selling printer on the market.
 The low price makes it affordable and attractive for many small businesses to make the jump to inkjet label printers.

 It uses a tri-color ink cartridge, which means the ink cartridge will need to be changed if any of the colors run out.
 This doesn’t make it very ideal if your labels are high coverage (uses a lot of one color) with primary color inks.

 The Primera LX500 uses labels on a 2 Inch core with a maximum diameter of 5 Inches.
 Any label rolls larger than that won’t fit into the printer and the cover won’t close.
 You may prefer to get the volume pricing on large label rolls, only to discover that they don’t fit in their printer.
 One workaround is to purchase an external label holder.

 |Print Width||Up to 4.25 Inches|

 |Ink Costs||Starting at $54.95|

-The Epson ColorWorks C3500 is a great entry level printer for many different uses.
+The Epson ColorWorks C3500 is a great entry-level printer for many different uses.
 It prints pigment ink making it great for all types of matte labels.
 Another thing about the Epson ColorWorks C3500 is that it uses separate ink cartridges for each color.
-If your primary design is majority one color (like blue for example), the ink saving alone makes it worth it.
+If your primary design is the majority one color (like blue for example), the ink-saving alone makes it worth it.